frictionlessdata/frictionless-py/docs/web.rst

 Index [ / ]
 +++++++++++

-Get·list·of·all·available API·endpoints as JSON, with description of what they do.
+Get list of all available API endpoints as JSON, with description of what they do.

 Also nice if it returns an HTML version if visited in browser.